omarwagih/rmotifx/README.md

 This package contains a useable implementation the motif-x tool in the R programming language. motif-x (short for motif extractor) is a software tool designed to extract overrepresented patterns from any sequence data set.
 The algorithm is an iterative strategy which builds successive motifs through comparison to a dynamic statistical background.
 For more information, please refer to the original [motif-x resource](http://motif-x.med.harvard.edu/).
 Please note that the current implementation only supports sequences with a fixed length (i.e. pre-aligned) and have a fixed central residue.
 For example, phosphorylation sites.

 # How to install?
 The motif-x R package can be directly installed from github.
-First, ensure the `devotools` package is installed.
-Then run the following:
+First, ensure the `devotools` package is installed:

+    install.packages('devtools')

+Then install motif-x:

     require(devotools)
     install_github('motifx', 'omarwagih')